cincuranet/blog/_posts/2009-11-08-231012-implicit-lazy-loading-on-by-default-in-ef4.md

 ---
+title: |
-title: "Implicit lazy loading on by default in EF4"
+  Implicit lazy loading on by default in EF4
 date: 2009-11-08T22:09:54Z
 tags:
   - Entity Framework